Hasegawa 1/72 F-16N 'Adversary'

 - Stage 2, before joining the fuselage halves

-I cut two pieces of PVC tube (power cord insulator) and fitted those behind the holes for the horizontal stabilizers to act as receptors for the pivots, similar to the soft plastic bushes used for fitting model car wheels.
+I cut two pieces of flexible PVC tube (power cord insulator) and fitted those behind the holes for the horizontal stabilizers to act as receptors for the pivots, similar to the soft plastic bushes used for fitting model car wheels.
 This way the horizontal stabilizers remained adjustable and could be left off until painting was complete.

 When joining the fuselage halves, I did not apply glue to the edges of the speed brakes, this resulted in a slight gap, just like the real ones that are often slightly ajar when the aircraft is powered down.